 ESC 557 Marine Geology-Bahamas (A).
 Involves preparation in the fall semester for a 2-week January intersession field experience in coral reef biology and geology on San Salvador island in the Bahamas.
 Covers identification, behavior and ecology of marine organisms in five habitats associated with coral reefs.
 Teaches students to prepare a scientific field notebook and to design, conduct and write a paper on a personal research project.
 3 Cr.
 Fall.

 ESC 562 Hydro Meteorology (A).
-Prerequisites: ESC 211, ESC 350, and MTH 201 or permission of instructor.
-The interface between meteorological and hydrological processes governs the impact that weather has on the human and natural environments.
+(Prerequisites ESC 211, ESC 350, and MTH 201) The interface between meteorological and hydrological processes governs the impact that weather has on the human and natural environments.
 This course examines extreme weather events such as flooding, climate change, and urban heat island effects.
 Students will learn about the processes that govern them as well as the extent of their effects, their causes, and the models used to predict them.
 3 Cr.
 Even Fall.

 ESC 564 Environmental Internship (A).
 Prerequisite: Instructor’s permission.
 Application of skills acquired in course work to selected earth science problems in the environmental field.
 Directed by professionals in the field; project work must meet their standards.
 1-3 Cr.

 ESC 575 Web GIS (B).
 An introduction to Web GIS.
 Participants will learn about the usefulness and application of Web GIS tools such as GoogleEarth, GoogleMaps, ArcGIS Online, ArcGIS Earth.
 Also covered are VGI (Volunteered Geographic Information) tools such as OpenStreet Map.
 There is some instruction in programming tools that can be used to customize standard tools and programs.
 2 Cr.
 Spring.